Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Experiment

 \subsection{Ablation Studies}

-\textbf{Setup}.
-In our ablation studies, we investigate the impact of various components on our \tool's performance by conducting experiments under two distinct conditions: removing question variants or omitting the Retain dataset from our training regime.
+We investigate the impact of various components on our \tool's performance by conducting experiments under three distinct conditions: removing question variants (w/o V), the retain dataset (w/o R), or the SCoT reasoning process (w/o CoT) from our training regime.
+Table~\ref{tb:ablation} reports general capability and ASR for our ablation study.

-\textbf{Results}.
-Table~\ref{tb:ablation} presents the general capacity and a representative set of robustness evaluations for our \tool\ using Llama3-8B and Mistral-7B.
-The data highlights the essential roles of the Retain dataset and question variants in influencing model performance.
-For Llama3-8B, excluding the retain dataset leads to substantial drops in GSM8K and MMLU accuracies, from 0.85 to 0.33 and 0.73 to 0.37, respectively, underlining its crucial role in enhancing understanding and response accuracy.
-Conversely, removing question variants slightly reduces MMLU performance from 0.73 to 0.67 but does not significantly affect GSM8K, indicating their lesser yet notable impact on robustness.

-Robustness testing shows that without the retain dataset, the model's resilience diminishes across all scenarios, especially in handling uncommon dialects and role play, with marked performance declines.
-In contrast, lacking question variants marginally impacts scenarios like affirmative responses and suppress refusal, highlighting their role in maintaining consistent performance under varied linguistic inputs.
-Our integrated approach, combining both the Retain dataset and question variants, demonstrates balanced performance improvements or stable robustness compared to configurations lacking these components.